ReSqAr/arpi/README.md

 ## Motivation

 The computer experience can be overwhelming for elderly people in particular if their vision is impaired.
-To solve the problem we create a very simple user interface, the input is reduced to six keys (arrows, enter, escape) and all the text gets read back to the user using text-to-speech.
+To solve the problem we create a very simple user interface, the input is reduced to six keys (four arrows, enter, escape) and all the text gets read back to the user using a text-to-speech engine.
 Furthermore we ensure that the contrast and the font size are appropriate.
 The ultimate goal is to run arpi on an RaspberryPI.